bsikander/udacity_data_eng/notes/data_warehouses/notes_cloud_computing.md

 **Key recommendations for using your AWS credits wisely**:
 - Delete your Amazon Redshift cluster each time you're finished working.
 - Use a smaller subset of your data while you code and debug on AWS, and only execute with the full dataset on AWS as a final test of your code.

+**security settings**:
+- Redshift has to act as a user who has Read access to S3
+- Jupyter has to be able to connect
+  * Redshift is launched within a VPC
+  * this means we need to change TCP ports open in the security group, so we can access this DWH from the outside

+### Infrastructure as Code on AWS
+An advantage of being in the cloud is the ability to **create infrastructure, i.e. machines, users, roles, folders and processes using code**.
+- IaC lets you automate, maintain, deploy, replicate and share complex infrastructures as easily as you maintain code (undreamt-of in an on-premise deployment) e.g. "creating a machine is as easy as opening a file."
+  * **sharing**: one can share all the steps with others easily
+  * **reproducibility**: one can be sure that no steps are forgotten.
+  * **multiple deployments**: one can create a test environment identical to the production environment
+  * **maintainability**: if a change is needed, one can keep track of the changes by comparing the code
+- IaC is border-line dataEng/devOps.

+We have a number of options to achieve IaC on AWS:
+- `aws-cli` scripts
+  * similar to bash scripts
+  * simple & convenient
+- AWS sdk
+  * available in a lot of languages, e.g. Java, Ruby, Python, Go, Node, etc.
+  * more powerful, could be integrated with apps
+- **Amazon Cloud Formation**
+  * json description of all resources, permissions, constraints
+  * atomic - "stack" either all succeed or all fail

+Our IaC choice:
+- will use the python AWS SDK aka `boto3`
+- will create one IAM user called `dwhadmin`
+  * will give admin privileges
+  * will use its access token and secret to build our cluster and configure it, that should be our last "click-and-fill" process